Loading resources as clips#

 AudioFileClip

-is used to load an audio file, this is probably the only kind of audio clip you will use.
+is used to load an audio file.
+This is probably the only kind of audio clip you will use.

 from moviepy import *